-The parties acknowledge that they have ratified, and are bound by, the terms and conditions of the Common Agreement dated April 1, 2005 that covers the period April 1, 2004 to March 31, 2007.
+The parties acknowledge that they have ratified, and are bound by, the terms and conditions of the Common Agreement that covers the period April 1, 2007 to March 31, 2010.

-The parties agree that if a question or issue from the application of the Common Agreement and/or its relation to any part of the Collective Agreement arises, either party may submit a clarification request to the Joint Administrative Dispute Resolution Committee (JADRAC).
+The parties agree that, if a question or issue from the application of the Common Agreement and/or its relation to any part of the Collective Agreement arises, either party may submit a clarification request to the Joint Administrative Dispute Resolution Committee (JADRAC).